marikonakano/Dengue-Infected-Mosquito-Detection/README.md

 ## Dataset
 The dataset is being expanded to include mosquito wingbeat signals under different conditions, such as mosquito age, feeding condition, different dengue virus serotypes (type 2 and type 3), and environmental conditions(temperature and humidity).

-The dataset will be available in this repository as soon as possible.
+The link to the dataset will be available in this repository.

+### Example of the Wingbeat signals
+A wingbeat signal of healthy Ae. aegypti mosquito and a wingbeat signal of infected Ae. aegypti mosquito are available in the

 ## Citation